 Where Can I Find Young Jackfruit?

 Even though jackfruit is just starting to gain popularity in the mainstream, it's actually relatively easy to find at grocery stores.
 I have found jackfruit at Publix, Harris Teeter, Trader Joe's, Winn Dixie, Whole Foods, Sprouts, and local health foods stores.

-However buying jackfruit at the grocery store can be quite expensive.
-It's normally around $5 for a 14 ounce can.
-Personally I think that's a little much.
+However, buying jackfruit at the grocery store can be quite expensive.
+It's normally around $5 for a 14-ounce can.
+Personally, I think that's a little much.
 My favorite way to buy young canned jackfruit is off Amazon.
-I buy a 6.1 Can Organic Young Jackfruit (It's excessively big) for $8.
+I bought a 6.1 Can Organic Young Jackfruit (It's excessively big) for $8.

 How To Store Leftover Jackfruit:

-If you buy jackfruit in bulk like I mentioned above, it is important that you know how to properly store jackfruit.
-You can store jackfruit in an air tight container in the fridge for a couple days if you plan on using it right away.
-However if you don't know when you'll be using it next, I recommend freezing it.
+If you buy jackfruit in bulk, as I mentioned above, it is important that you know how to properly store jackfruit.
+You can store jackfruit in an airtight container in the fridge for a couple of days if you plan on using it right away.
+However, if you don't know when you'll be using it next, I recommend freezing it.

-To freeze the leftover jackfruit, simply add to an air tight container and freeze.
-When thawing the jackfruit you'll want to place it on a paper towel to absorb the excess water.
+To freeze the leftover jackfruit, simply add it to an airtight container and freeze.
+When thawing the jackfruit, you'll want to place it on a paper towel to absorb the excess water.
 Season, reheat, and enjoy!

 Does Jackfruit Actually Taste Like Chicken?

-Therefore whenever making a jackfruit recipe it is important that you use lots of seasonings to achieve the perfect meat substitute.
-For this BBQ Jackfruit taco recipe I used smoky, salty, and sweet flavors the achieve the perfect barbecue flavor.
+Therefore, whenever making a jackfruit recipe, it is important that you use lots of seasonings to achieve the perfect meat substitute.
+For this BBQ Jackfruit taco recipe, I used smoky, salty, and sweet flavors to achieve the perfect barbecue flavor.